philip41201/Tracking-Changes-in-Demand-and-Pricing-for-Live-Events-/README.md

     - Utilizes Ticketmaster's API to grab event details.

 Vividseats: https://github.com/philip41201/Tracking-Changes-in-Demand-and-Pricing-for-Live-Events-/blob/main/vividseats_data_collection.ipynb\

     - Web scrape Vividseats.com to grab important listing details, such as minimum/maximum price and listing/ticket count.

 Venue: https://github.com/philip41201/Tracking-Changes-in-Demand-and-Pricing-for-Live-Events-/blob/main/venue_data_collection.ipynb

     - Web scrape Google searches on venues to grab the address and capacity.

 SQL Analysis: https://github.com/philip41201/Tracking-Changes-in-Demand-and-Pricing-for-Live-Events-/blob/main/sql_analysis.ipynb

     - SQL queries to answer business questions and provide recommendations.

 Presentation: https://github.com/philip41201/Tracking-Changes-in-Demand-and-Pricing-for-Live-Events-/blob/main/presentation.ipynb

-    - Combination of all the other notebooks.
+    - Combination of all the other notebooks to present my project.

 ## Future Improvements
 One thing I would do differently is to be more consistent in my data collection.
 Some of my queries were not as useful or reliable as they could've been had I collected data more consistently.
 Possibly finding a way to automate the execution of my Python scripts.